 - Jerkass: He becomes very angry at Alan after he surprises him with an appearance from his son on the show.
 While Alan should have cleared it with him first, Keith is still somewhat to blame for not remembering his own son's birthday.
 After this incident, Keith becomes increasingly nasty towards Alan.

-- While Keith should have remembered his son's birthday, it's the way Alan disregards Keith's custody arrangements with his ex-wife that really makes him angry.
+- While Keith should have remembered his son's birthday, even if it's not his fault that he didn't bring a present, it's the way Alan disregards Keith's custody arrangements with his ex-wife that really makes him angry.
 First, Alan brought Keith's son onto the show on a day when Keith was legally not allowed to have contact with him.
 Second, Alan bought Keith's son a surprise trip to Disneyland with his mother and her partner, and scheduled it for the next weekend, which is when Keith was supposed to have his son and celebrate his birthday with him.
 While Alan didn't know all the details of the Hunts' custody arrangement, he did seem to know enough to keep reminding Keith to keep the legally mandated physical distance from his son.

 - Statuesque Stunner: Played by the tall and beautiful Minnie Driver.